steaward/relay/README.md

 Add 'Anchor' web server to this project, so that detecting devices works.
 Persist relay information on phone (less calls to API)

+Note: This thing is using .Net 6 preview.
+MAUI...
+It's super finicky because this preview is still buggy as heck.